kratisto/docs/pages/public_cloud/ai_machine_learning/deploy_guide_03_tokens/guide.fr-ca.md

 ![app add label](images/01-app-add-label.png){.thumbnail}

 In this instance we add the label `group=A` to the AI Deploy app.
-A set of defaults labels are added to all AI Deploy apps:
+A set of defaults labels is added to all AI Deploy apps:

-- `ovh/id` which value is the ID of the AI Deploy app
+- `ovh/id` whose value is the ID of the AI Deploy app
 - `ovh/type` with value `app`, the type of AI resource

 > [!primary]